-Investors usually prefer asset deals, since they do not carry any risks not directly related to the property and allow the real estate to be acquired without further material or people.
+Investors usually prefer asset deals, since this structure allows the latter not to inherit any risks not directly related to the property and allows the real estate assets to be acquired without further material or people.

-In Italy an asset deal may be structured as: (a) an acquisition of a real estate asset; or (b) an acquisition of an ongoing business.
+In Italy an asset deal may be structured as: (a) an acquisition of a real estate asset; or (b) an acquisition of an on-going business (ramo d'azienda).

-In the purchase of an ongoing business, the purchaser is legally obliged to step into existing contractual relationships and to take over certain liabilities as part of the public law authorization for the carrying on of the business.
+In the purchase of an on-going business, the purchaser is legally obliged to step into existing contractual relationships and to take over certain liabilities as part of the public law authorisation for the carrying on of the business.

 Usually, the parties to the transaction enter into an agreement such as a letter of intent or heads of terms, providing the potential buyer with an exclusivity period in which to carry out the due diligence.

 Before buying a property it is necessary to be aware of:

-- its history; - the legal title held by the seller, and any defects or problems with it; - planning permissions that allowed it to be built; - agreements with neighbors; - possible encumbrances; - environmental issues; and (for ongoing business sales): - commercial authorizations and other necessary public permits; and - all the contracts concerning the business, including employment agreements.
+- · Its history; - The legal title held by the seller, and any defects or problems with it; - Planning permissions that allowed it to be built; - · Agreements with neighbours; - Possible encumbrances; - · Environmental issues; and (for on-going business sales); - Commercial authorisations and other necessary public permits;

+All the contracts concerning the business, including employment agreements.

 Normally, public notaries carry out a search on title in the Real Estate Register.
 The notary's report is usually part of the legal due diligence and includes an investigation into the existence of any third party rights as well as the seller's title to the property.
-An investor will usually appoint a notary public to provide an updated 20 year notarial report (relazione notarile ventennale), which is the only document giving legally conclusive evidence of legal title to the property and the relevant encumbrances.
+An investor will usually appoint a notary public to provide an updated twenty year notarial report (relazione notarile ventennale), which is the only document giving legally conclusive evidence of legal title to the property and the relevant encumbrances.